youssefamro1/youssefamro1/README.md

 - 👋 Hi, I’m youssef amr
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning AI and Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on real projects and gain more knowledge in artificial intelligence
 - 📫 How to reach me youssefamr12343@gmail.com

 <!---